daizoru/node-evolve/README.md

 var x = Math.PI * Math.cos(Math.PI);
 ```

-On the other hand, this one is prohibed:
+On the other hand, this one is prohibited:

 ```CoffeeScript
 Math.PI = x * Math.cos(x);